Phonics and reading scheme

 Grapheme - A way of writing down a phoneme.
 Graphemes can be made up from 1 letter e.g. p, 2 letters e.g. sh, 3 letters e.g. tch or 4 letters e.g ough.

 In Reception, Year 1 and Year 2 children have differentiated daily phonic lessons that follow the relevant Bug Club Phonics phases and progression.
-The children are grouped according to the phase they are working on across Reception, Year 1 and 2, to ensure activities are pitched at the correct level to allow them to make the best possible progress.
+The children are grouped according to the phase they are working on to ensure activities are pitched at the correct level to allow them to make the best possible progress.

 Our reading scheme consists of a wide range of texts and genres from different schemes.
-Bug Club books are used as well as those other schemes that reinforce the phonological work undertaken in the classroom.
-Other schemes such as Oxford Reading Tree, Floppy’s Phonics, Songbirds and Project X. Reception and KS1 class teachers and teaching assistants will hear children read from these books during the week.
-All children receive an individualised online reading library, specifically chosen by the class teacher to meet their individual needs.
+Bug Club books are used as well as those from other schemes that reinforce the phonological work undertaken in the classroom.
+However, books from other schemes are being phased and replaced with Bug Club books.
+Reception and KS1 class teachers and teaching assistants will hear children read from these books during the week.
+All children receive an individualised online reading library, from Bug Club, specifically chosen by the class teacher to meet their individual needs.

 In Key Stage Two there continues to be emphasis on independent reading and guided group reading.
 Class teachers will provide books from a guided choice and will continue to hear children read individually when necessary, particularly where children still require regular support.

-For those Key Stage two children still with phonological gaps in their understanding, a further scheme called Rapid Phonics, will be used.
+For those Key Stage two children still with phonological gaps in their understanding, a further scheme called Rapid Phonics, is used.
 Rapid Phonics is built on the Sound Discovery method.
 Sound Discovery is a broad programme that looks in equal measure at teaching children to read, spell and write.